 Setting up and running any business can be stressful.
 A skincare business is quite different to other businesses, which can add extra layers of complication.
 For example, your products have a limited shelf-life and there are safety considerations to be aware of.
 Manufacturing skincare products from home also needs special consideration.

 Before you start selling products you’ll want to be confident in your formulating skills.
-It is essential that you’re products are well formulated, safe, stable and effective.
+It is essential that your products are well formulated, safe, stable and effective.

 Here we’ve put together our 8 top tips to help minimize your stress levels when you are selling skincare products from home